And then there was one…

 ANA allows a stopover either on your outbound or return, which can help to unlock even further value from their great points rates.

-Basically, even on point to point flights, you’re charged by region and not by segment, so on a trip to Sydney, you’d be allowed a stopover in Auckland for no additional mileage.
+Basically, even on point to point flights, you’re charged by region and not by segment, so on a trip to Sydney, you’d be allowed a free stopover in Auckland for no additional mileage.
+Mind you, it might be years before Australia opens again, but you get the gist.
 It’s basically a free side flight to a nearby destination.